Sebazzz/sebazzz.github.io/_posts/2020-11-30-anet-et4-pro-review.md

 - Spool holder on top
 - Full color touch screen
 - Auto bed leveling using a capacitive probe

+The page of the official Anet ET4 Pro store also [has some additional information](https://shop.anet3d.com/products/et4-pro).

 ## Assembly and first impressions